 What if I have a panic attack right here in the car?

 So what?!
 I’ll pull over and get through it like I’ve always done in the past.

 2. Allow.
 By “accepting the anxiety that you feel and allowing it to manifest in whatever way it wishes”, you’re well on your way to dissipating the anxiety.

 3. Run toward.
 If the anxiety persists after the first two steps, McDonagh suggests running toward anxiety and reframing it as excitement.
 In clinical psychological terms, this is “arousal reappraisal”, and it works.

 4. Engage.
 Participating in something that requires your full attention will prevent your mind from defaulting back to worry and fear.

-An interesting look at the neurobiology of anxiety.
-The authors differentiate between amygdala-based anxiety (which feels very physical, and is the type I have) and cortex-based anxiety (which involves worry and racing thoughts).
+This book provides an interesting look at the neurobiology of anxiety.
+The authors differentiate between amygdala-based anxiety (which feels very physical, and is the type I was dealing with) and cortex-based anxiety (which involves worry and racing thoughts).
 I hadn’t seen a comparison like this before, and I found it really useful!

 Given to me by my friend Vanessa, this book reassured me that I’m not going crazy, after all!
 Petersen details her own anxiety disorder diagnosis and recovery, and ties in the biology of anxiety and fascinating clinical research on the topic.

 Harris is a news anchor who had a panic attack on live national TV.
-He writes about his discovery of meditation in the least “woo”, most refreshing way I’ve ever come across:
+He writes about his discovery of meditation in the least “woo”, most refreshing way I’ve ever come across, with gems such as: